lmalakhova/Read-me-example/README.md

   }
 }
 ```
-###1.2.
-To run tests by multi-container Docker use a Docker Compose YAML file to configure your application?s services
+### 1.2.
+To run tests by multi-container Docker use a Docker Compose YAML file to configure your application's services
 **for Windows**:
 ```
 version: '3'